JJonKang/JJonKang/README.md

 ### Hello!
 Currently, I just want to learn more on developing programs.
-I am currently interested in learning various topic on computer science while developing my knowledge on 3D modeling.
+I am currently interested in learning various topics on computer science while developing my knowledge on 3D modeling.
 At University of Illinois Chicago, there's a lot of classes on CS I can take, and as long as I don't have to write an essay, it's all good to me.

 - I have done a lot of "HELLO WORLD" in various languages, but I think the best language I can use is C++.
   - Other languages I learned include C, Java, and R.